-It is also important to include all relevant actors proposing an activity—government, industry, NGO or academic representatives—in the engagement process with Indigenous peoples and local communities.
+It is also important to include all relevant actors proposing an activity—government, industry, NGO or academic representatives—in the engagement process with Indigenous Peoples and local communities.
+An equitable balance of actors is critical to listen to everyone’s input.